A2uma0/Raspberry-Pi-GPIO/README.md

 Control the GPIO pins on the Raspberry Pi's Interface(s) with Python, using the RPI.GPIO Library.
 ⚠ The pin numbers used here are equal to the boards layout **GPIO.setmode(GPIO.BOARD)**. ⚠
-This means that pin 1 is not equal to the GPIO pin 1.
+This means that pin 1 is **not equal** to the GPIO pin 1.
+Diagram for the pins:  <a href="https://www.raspberrypi-spy.co.uk/wp-content/uploads/2012/06/Raspberry-Pi-GPIO-Header-with-Photo.png">click me!</a>

 #### setGPI.py :